 Bank liquidity is provided from both assets and liabilities.
 The asset side provides liquidity through regular maturities of investment securities and loans.
 Investment securities with maturities of one year or less, deposits with banks and federal funds sold are a primary source of asset liquidity.
-On December 31, 2016, these categories totaled \$54,454,000 or 5.85% of assets, compared to \$58,581,000 or 6.46% the previous year.
+On December 31, 2017, these categories totaled \$34,385,000 or 3.65% of assets, compared to \$54,454,000 or 5.85% the previous year.

-As of December 31, 2016 and 2015, securities held to maturity included \$43,000 and \$214,000 of gross unrealized gains and \$1,000 and no gross unrealized losses, respectively, on securities which management intends to hold until maturity.
+As of December 31, 2017 and 2016, securities held to maturity included \$127,000 and \$43,000 of gross unrealized gains and no unrealized losses and \$1,000 gross unrealized losses, respectively, on securities which management intends to hold until maturity.
 Such amounts are not expected to have a material effect on future earnings beyond the usual amortization of premium and accretion of discount.